-Practice in four language skills (reading, writing, speaking and listening).
-Included are cultural and literary readings and an in-depth review and expansion of basic Spanish grammar and vocabulary, as well as a broadening of the student understanding of Hispanic culture.
-All classroom interaction (both by instructor and students) takes place in Spanish.
+Practice in four language skills (reading, writing, speaking, and listening).
+Included are cultural and literary readings and an in-depth review and expansion of basic Spanish grammar and vocabulary, as well as a broadening of the understanding of Hispanic culture.
+Instructor and students use Spanish as the primary language of the class.
 Prerequisite: These classes are to be taken sequentially.
 SPN201: SPN103, SPN123, three years of high school Spanish, or consent of instructor; SPN202: SPN201 or consent of instructor; SPN203: SPN202 or consent of instructor.
 SPN201: F; SPN202: W; SPN203: Sp or SPN201-203: Summer Program in Ecuador.

-SPN211, 212, 213 Intermediate Spanish Conversation Terms 1, 2, 3
+SPN211, 212, 213 Intermediate Spanish Conversation Terms 1, 2, 3 3 class hrs/wk, 3 cr. each

 Covers Spanish for intermediate learners whose primary goal is increased basic communication in the language and an expanded understanding of Hispanic culture.
-Listening, speaking, reading and writing skills continue to be developed with an emphasis on conversation, facilitated by the study of vocabulary and structure.
-All classroom interaction (both by instructor and students) takes place in Spanish.
+Listening, speaking, reading, and writing skills continue to be developed with an emphasis on conversation, facilitated by the study of vocabulary and structure.
+Instructor and students use Spanish as the primary language of the class.
 Prerequisite: These classes are to be taken sequentially.
 SPN211: SPN113, SPN102 or consent of instructor; SPN212: SPN211 or consent of instructor.
-SPN213: SPN212: W; SPN213: Sp
+SPN213: SPN212 or consent of instructor.
+SPN211: F; SPN212: W; SPN213: Sp